SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Metabolic and Toxic Diseases_Baker.md

 	6. 4th ventricles - **punctate hemorrhages around this too**
 	7. around the cerebral aqueduct or periaqueductal region - is hemorrhaged too
 	8. microscopically - **a lot of white space in the slide, rarefaction loss of brain substance, a cavitation** + macrophages + hemosiderin maybe
-3. cerebellar degeneration - truncal ataxia, no coordination of **lower limbs**
+3. c<mark style="background: #FFF3A3A6;">erebellar degeneration - truncal ataxia, </mark>no coordination of **lower limbs**
-	1. can happen with wernicke korsakoff
+	1. can happen with wernicke korsakoff; alcoholic cerebellar degeneration
 	2. **atrophy of anterior vermis lobe** - more space between superior and anterior lobes. the **atrophy = whitened spaces between folia**
-	3. 3 layers - the molecular layer, purkinje cell layer and internal granule cell layer
+	3. 3 layers - the molecular layer, <mark style="background: #FFF3A3A6;">purkinje</mark> cell layer and internal granule cell layer
 		1. purkinje cell losses and then the smaller internal granule cell layer loss => folia spaces widen
 4. osmotic demyelination syndrome - central pontine myelinolysis
 	1. classically due to rapid reversal of **hyponatremia in alc use
 	2. pons most often impacted